 Service oriented architecture expresses a software architecture that defines the use of loosely coupled software services to support the requirements of the business processes.
 Resources on a network in an SOA environment are made available as independent services that can be accessed without knowledge of their underlying platform implementation.

-SOA can also be regarded as a style of information systems architecture that enables the creation of applications that are built by combining loosely coupled and inter operable services.
+SOA can also be regarded as a style of information systems architecture that enables the creation of applications that are built by combining loosely coupled and interoperable services.
 These services operate based on a formal definition that is independent of the underlying platform and programming language.
 The interface definition hides the implementation of the language-specific service.
-SOA based systems can therefore be independent of development technologies and platforms.
-Services written in C# running on .Net platforms and services written in Java running on Java EE platforms, for example, can both be consumed by a common composite application.
+SOA-based systems can, therefore, be independent of development technologies and platforms.
+Services wrote in C# running on.Net platforms and services written in Java running on Java EE platforms, for example, can both be consumed by a common composite application.
 Applications running on either platform can also consume services running on the other as Web services

 The web service does not necessarily need to use any or all of these standards to be service oriented.
 For example, some service oriented systems have been implemented using Corba, Jini and REST.

 SOA can support integration and consolidation activities within complex enterprise systems, but SOA does not specify or provide a methodology or framework for documenting capabilities or services.